Bunyod16/42-cadet-status-generator/README.md

 ### Instructions for Zhenny:
 1. Git Clone Report by clicking on the green button and copying the link inside under 'HTTPS'
 <img width="350" alt="Screenshot 2022-12-21 at 11 22 16" src="https://user-images.githubusercontent.com/32697686/208813865-4ceca585-0327-4bd3-ad16-88d971d0fcb7.png">
-2. Go to Terminal or iTerm in Mac <br />
+2. Go to Terminal or iTerm in Mac

   - Once the Terminal is up and running you will execute everything from inside the terminal
 <img width="48" alt="Screenshot 2022-12-21 at 11 38 25" src="https://user-images.githubusercontent.com/32697686/208816001-c168da86-19be-4883-8659-d072bb1914b2.png">
 3. First git clone into a folder like so : <br />